These gluten free fish fingers are very quick and easy to make and with their crunchy crumb, will definitely win over fish finger loving kids.

 Commercially produced fish fingers are another processed food disaster in my book.
 My first concern is where the fish is sourced and it’s level of contamination.
 Secondly, they contain a lot of gluten and also yeast which burdens tiny tummies (even if not gluten sensitive).
 Lastly, they are yet another source of dangerous polyunsaturated and trans fats (for which the only safe amount is zero)!
 Trans fats are stored in the cells of your body and their effect is lifelong.
 Want good health and more energy, start by eliminating trans and processed fats from your diet?
 I have spoken in more detail about fats here.

-2 tablespoons coconut flour or another GF flour if you’d prefer (or spelt if not gluten intolerant)
+- 2 tablespoons coconut flour or another gluten-free flour if you'd prefer (or spelt if not gluten intolerant)

 Substitute the yoghurt for homemade or whole egg mayonnaise.
 My homemade mayo recipe is here.